 Most dedications are pretty short.
 Some are just a sentence long.
 Others are a couple of short paragraphs.
 You can make yours as long as you want, but you generally don't want to go over a page.

 Since they're relatively short, you can try a few different versions and see which one you like best.
 Maybe one is a short poem, one is a couple of sentences, and one is just a line.
 It's up to you what style you use.
 As an author, it's good to write multiple versions of anything.
-Usually, our best work doesn't come out on the first try.
-It takes a little bit of poking and prodding to get things where we want them.
+Usually, my best work doesn't come out on the first try.
+It takes a little bit of poking and prodding to get things where I want them.

 If you're still not sure who to dedicate the book to, write a different dedication for each of the potential candidates on your list.
 It may help you decide which person or people to go with.